M4A1(76)s Manufactured by Pressed Steel Car

 PSC large hatches

-The photos above show what appears to be E-3 of the 2nd Battalion, 32nd Armored Regiment, 3rd Armored Division advancing down Venloerstraße in Cologne on March 6, 1945.
+The photos above show what appears to be E-3 of the 2nd Battalion, 32nd Armored Regiment, 3rd Armored Division advancing down Venloerstraße in Cologne on 6 March 1945.
 Many of the AFVs of the 32nd AR are seen with the USA Registration Number painted on the front and rear.
 In the still photo on the left, the number has been censored somewhat, but it appears intact in the motion picture frame on the right.
-USA 3070536 would have been a January, 1944 production unit, and the inset shows a very low Union Steel turret Serial Number of 45.
-It is highly likely that this was one of the "orphan" M4A1(76)s shipped over from the UK before the start of Operation Cobra in late July, 1944.
+USA 3070536 would have been a January 1944 production unit, and the inset shows a very low Union Steel turret Serial Number of 45.
+It is highly likely that this was one of the "orphan" M4A1(76)s shipped over from the UK in mid-July 1944 shortly before the start of Operation Cobra.
+In the photo on the left, it is not possible to determine if the loader's hatches had been modified to open past vertical, since in this case, the hatches are in what 3rd AD historian Dan Fong describes as "a 'covered open' position.
+Both covers partially opened to allow situational awareness while still providing some overhead cover."
+Dan showed us a number of photos of 3rd AD Shermans of all types with the split hatches in the "covered open" position and period photos show that it was not limited to the 3rd AD.
+We don't think that any of the Sherman's split hatch cupolas were engineered in such a way that the hatches could have remained in the "covered open" position on their own, but would have required the crews to use some sort of makeshift prop.
+However, we would be happy to learn otherwise from any Sherman owners.

 PSC large hatches

 The photo above shows the M4A1(76) with ventless turret on display in Nehou, France.
 We suspect that this was one of the 421 M4A1(76)VVSS Shermans remanufactured and supplied to France as Military Assistance in the early 1950s.
-The upper right section of the remanufacturer's dataplate is shown in the inset, and it can be seen that this tank is Serial Number 37939, which is an exact mathematical match to USA 3070536 shown in the previous caption.
-Thus, it would seem that this tank survived WW II, and was repatriated back to the US.
-This Sherman obviously received a number of upgrades during remanufacture, such as a new 76mm gun with muzzle brake and the canvas mantlet cover fittings, but the Union Steel turret Serial Number can be seen as 45 (inset), the same as noted, and in the same location, as in the period photo.
-The tank currently carries tactical markings in honor of the 35th Tank Battalion, 4th Armored Division.
+The upper right section of the remanufacturer's dataplate is shown in the inset, and it can be seen that this Sherman is Serial Number 37939, which is an exact mathematical match to USA 3070536 shown in the previous caption.
+Thus, it would seem that USA 3070536 survived WW II and was returned to the US.
+The tank received a number of upgrades during remanufacture, such as a new 76mm gun with muzzle brake and the canvas mantlet cover fittings.
+The spare tracks that were added to the turret during remanufacture were temporarily removed making it possible to see that the Union Steel turret Serial Number was 45 (inset), the same as noted, and in the same location, as in the period photo.
+Judging from Pierre-Olivier's photos, the loader's hatch was not modified to permit the hatches to open past vertical.
+Serial Number 37939 currently carries markings in honor of the 35th Tank Battalion, 4th Armored Division.
 Perhaps at some point it could be remarked to reflect its WW II service with the 32 Armored Regiment, 3rd AD?

 PSC large hatches